kubernetes/enhancements/keps/sig-node/3542-cri-image-pulling-with-progress-notification/README.md

         // Granularity type of the progress reports PullImageProgressGranularity granularity_type = 4;
         // The interval value of the chosen granularity.
-        // For time based granularity, this is the number of seconds between reports.
-If time interval is 0, then report is done every 60s.
+        // For time-based granularity, this is the number of seconds between reports.
+If time interval is 0, the progress shouhld be sent every 60s.
-        // For percent based granularity, this is the number of percent value between reports.
-If percent interval is 0, then report is done every 10%
-        // For the default size based granularity, this is the number of kibibytes received between reports.
-If set to 0, then runtime will report progress as image is downloaded and unpacked. uint32 interval = 5;
+        // For size-based granularity, this is the number of kibibytes received between reports.
+If set to 0, then runtime will decide when to report progress as image is downloaded and unpacked. uint32 interval = 5;
     }